A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and

 Once the LipVor Algorithm has proved that the initial ANN is not partially $\varepsilon$-monotonic, based on the found counter-examples, the ANN is fine-tuned.
-The initial ANN demonstrated a training MAE of $9.06 \times 10^{-3}$ and a test MAE of $1.66 \times 10^{-2}$, with corresponding $R^2$ values of 0.9984, and 0.9942.
-After fine-tuning, the ANN showed a training MAE of $1.17 \times 10^{-2}$ and a test MAE of $1.58 \times 10^{-2}$.
-The $R^2$ values for the fine-tuned ANN were 0.9970 for training and 0.9950 for testing.
-These results indicate that the fine-tuning process slightly improved the test set performance, enhancing the model's ability to generalize to new data.
+The initial ANN has a training mean absolute error (MAE) of $8.81 \times 10^{-3}$ and a test MAE of $1.64 \times 10^{-2}$, with corresponding coefficient of determination $(R^2)$ \cite{Rawlings1998AppliedStatistics} values of 0.9985 and 0.9935.
+The training $R^2$ value indicates that the model explained approximately $99.85\%$ of the variance in the training data, reflecting an excellent fit, while the test $R^2$ of $0.9935$ still indicates strong performance on unseen data.

+After fine-tuning, the ANN showed a training MAE of $1.23 \times 10^{-2}$ and a test MAE of $1.67 \times 10^{-2}$.
+The training $R^2$ decreased to $0.9967$ but remained high, showing that $99.67\%$ of the training variance is explained, while the test $R^2$ rose to $0.9953$.
+The detailed results are presented in Table \mbox{\ref{tab:Heat_ANN}}

 Once the training is completed, the LipVor Algorithm is executed again to certify if the ANN is now partially monotonic.
-As observed in Figure \ref{fig:ft_ann}, the partial derivative of the ANN w.r.t. the $t$ input is positive in $\Omega$ and the LipVor Algorithm converges after 581 iterations.
-Therefore the fine-tuned ANN is certified partially monotonic in $\Omega$.
+As observed in Figure \ref{fig:ft_ann}, the partial derivative of the ANN w.r.t. the $t$ input is positive in $\Omega$ and the LipVor Algorithm converges after 696 iterations, with the total computation time being 123 seconds\footnote{For visualization purposes in 2D, the Voronoi diagram in this example was generated using \texttt{scipy.spatial.Voronoi} from Python's SciPy library instead of the optimized Julia-based implementation.}.
+Therefore, the fine-tuned ANN is certified partially monotonic in $\Omega$.

-\subsection{Case Study: Ethical Monotonic Predictions for the ESL dataset}
+\subsection{Case Study: Trustworthy Monotonic Predictions for the ESL dataset}